vassilevsky/abstract-code-coverage/README.md

 * Support for branch coverage information
 * No need of access to source code to render a nice-looking coverage report

+## The Schema

+The schema is in [abstract-coverage-schema.json](abstract-coverage-schema.json).
+This is the main artifact of this project.

+Examples are in [examples](examples) directory.

 ## Implementations

 * OpenCov (TODO as the main open source coverage information server)